zrepl/zrepl/docs/configuration/overview.rst

 .. _tentative-replication-cursor-bookmarks:

-**Tentative replication cursor bookmarks** are short-lived boomkarks that protect the atomic moving-forward of the replication cursor and last-received-hold (see :issue:`this issue <340>`).
+**Tentative replication cursor bookmarks** are short-lived bookmarks that protect the atomic moving-forward of the replication cursor and last-received-hold (see :issue:`this issue <340>`).
 They are only necessary if step holds are not used as per the :ref:`replication.protection <replication-option-protection>` setting.
 The tentative replication cursor has the format ``#zrepl_CUSORTENTATIVE_G_<GUID>_J_<JOBNAME>``.
 The ``zrepl zfs-abstraction list`` command provides a listing of all bookmarks and holds managed by zrepl.